nchevsky/systemrescue-zfs/airootfs/usr/share/sysresccd/index.md

 copies, moves, creates, formats, deletes, and modifies disk partitions.
 * **GNU Parted** can also be used to manipulate partitions and it can be run from the **parted** command in the terminal.
+* **GNU ddrescue** can copy data from and to block devices just like the standard **dd** program and it is optimized to deal with disks with bad blocks.
 * **fsarchiver** and **partclone** allows you to save and restore the contents of file systems to/from a compressed archive file.
 It needs to be run using the command line from the terminal.